heatmiser/soloshift/README.md

 1) If you're using RHEL for the base hypervisor OS, then you'll need to register the system and configure the system subscription first.

-> **NOTE**: While RHEL 8.1+ is supported for the guest VMs, currently only RHEL 7.x has been tested for the hypervisor system and the following instructions reflect this.

 As root, or via sudo:

 - Red Hat username and password